sumo234-h/sumo234-h/README.md

 😄 Fun Facts
-🎮 I love playing video games and exploring game mechanics 🎨 I'm fascinated by the art and science behind fonts and typography 🚀 My goal is to develop innovative apps and eventually create my own typeface!
+🎮 I love playing video games and exploring game mechanics 🎨 I'm fascinated by the art and science behind fonts end  and typography 🚀 My goal is to develop innovative apps and eventually create my typeface!
 🔥 Let’s connect and build something amazing together!